GENERAL SHELTERS

 I AM BEING EVICTED

-Eligible households may receive up to 18 months of assistance, plus an additional 3 months if the grantee determines the extra months are needed to ensure housing stability and grantee funds are available.
+Eligible households may receive up to 18 months of assistance.
 The payment of existing housing-related arrears that could result in eviction of an eligible household is prioritized.
 Assistance must be provided to reduce an eligible household’s rental arrears before the household may receive assistance for future rent payments.

 Once a household’s rental arrears are reduced, grantees may only commit to providing future assistance for up to three months at a time.
 Households may apply for continuance of assistance for additional relief support at the end of the three-month period if needed and the overall time limit for assistance is not exceeded.